novasm55/Ecommerce-Backend/README.md

 node server.js
 ```

 The server will start and listen on the port specified in the `server.js` file (default is 3001).
-You can now use an API testing tool like [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/) to test the API endpoints.
+You can now use an API testing tool such as [Insomnia](https://insomnia.rest/) to test the API endpoints.